A Platform Where Writers And Readers Meet

 does not sever clean; it lingers long after

 the last rays of love.
-Strange how
+Strange how we make

 space for ghosts.
 Even now